Cat Litter Box Basics

 - Occasionally urinating or defecating in other places.

 Each cat is unique and any of the above behaviors may be normal for a given cat.
-Also, a cat may be perfectly happy with her current cat litter, yet display these behaviors merely as a way of saying that it’s time to clean the litter box.
+Also, your cat may be perfectly happy with her current cat litter, yet display these behaviors merely as a way of saying that it's time to clean the litter box.